apache/druid/docs/development/docs-contribute.md

    git checkout -b MY-BRANCH
    ```

+Provide a name for your feature branch in `MY-BRANCH`.
 2. Find the file that you want to make changes to.
-All the source files for the docs are written in markdown and located in the `docs` directory.
+All the source files for the docs are written in Markdown and located in the `docs` directory.
 The URL for the page includes the subdirectory the source file is in.
 For example, the SQL-based ingestion tutorial found at `https://druid.apache.org/docs/latest/tutorials/tutorial-msq-extern.html` is in the `tutorials` subdirectory.

-   If you're adding a page, you'll need to create a new markdown file in the appropriate subdirectory.
+   If you're adding a page, create a new Markdown file in the appropriate subdirectory.
 Then, copy the front matter and Apache license from an existing file.
 Update the `title` and `id` fields.
 Don't forget to add it to `website/sidebars.json` so that your new page shows up in the navigation.

 4. Test changes locally by building the site and navigating to your changes.
 In the `website` directory, run `docusaurus-start`.
 By default, this starts the site on `localhost:3000`.
 If port `3000` is already in use, it'll increment the port number from there.